 Please visit the Biodiversity and Conservation page for details on the important role drones play in our avian protection process.

 Our customers rely on us to deliver the safe and reliable electric service needed for their daily lives.
 While we continue to work to increase the resilience of our system, weather – especially large storms – can have a significant impact on our ability to serve our customers.

 Our emergency response processes enable us to respond quickly and safely to a storm or other emergency.
-Our processes incorporate key principles and concepts found in the National Incident Management System (NIMS) to ensure a standardized, consistent and scalable approach to all incidents regardless of size, scope or complexity.
+Our processes incorporate key principles and concepts found in the National Incident Management System (NIMS) to help ensure a standardized, consistent and scalable approach to all incidents regardless of size, scope or complexity.

 To maintain a state of operational preparedness, we conduct exercises annually to test our training, as well as key systems and tools.
 These exercises are designed to prepare employees assigned to service restoration duties and review the restoration processes and storm-management tools critical to getting the lights back on quickly and safely.
 Additionally, we conduct After Action Reviews with affected stakeholders following all major storm events and emergencies to assess our performance and continuously improve our readiness.
 Corrective Actions are improvement items that result from After Action Reviews.
-These actions are assigned to specific individuals or groups to ensure accountability and are tracked to completion.
+These actions are assigned to specific individuals or groups to help ensure accountability and track completion.